 Jesus’ words to the religious leader speak to us today as well.
 Go be a good neighbor.
 Show mercy to those who need it.
 Be kind.
 Welcome those who are hard to love.
 Stand up for those who cannot stand up for themselves.
+Cross racial and ethnic boundaries.
 Go out of your way.
 Be willing to be inconvenienced.
 Willingly sacrifice your own money for the sake of someone else – all things the Samaritan did when he helped the helpless man laying by the side of the road.

 Be like the Samaritan.

 Helping When it’s Less than Convenient